11.1 Confirming Your Hiring Agency's Module Selection & Passing Scores

 Worked Example

 A candidate applying to a county sheriff's communications center receives a testing notice reading: "CritiCall pre-employment testing — passing score 75% per section; typing minimum 35 net WPM."
-That single sentence already tells the candidate three things: the cut score is 75% rather than the more commonly cited 70%, there is a hard typing floor, and the phrase "per section" strongly suggests a conjunctive model (each module scored on its own) rather than a blended composite — though the candidate should still confirm this explicitly rather than assume it.
+That hypothetical sentence tells the candidate three things: this recruitment uses a 75% cutoff, it has a hard typing floor, and the phrase "per section" strongly suggests a conjunctive model (each module scored on its own) rather than a blended composite — though the candidate should still confirm this explicitly rather than assume it.
 What the notice does not say is which modules from the 15-module list are actually included.
 The candidate's next move is a short follow-up call or email to human resources asking specifically which modules will be administered, because "CritiCall" alone could mean anywhere from six to fifteen distinct tested skills, each with its own preparation approach.

 Common Traps